Data Structures: Objects and Arrays

 Having range understand negative step values is probably best done by writing two separate loops—one for counting up and one for counting down—because the comparison that checks whether the loop is finished needs to be >= rather than <= when counting downward.

 It might also be worthwhile to use a different default step, namely, -1, when the end of the range is smaller than the start.
-That way, range(5, 2) returns something meaningful, rather than getting stuck in an infinite loop.
+That way, range(5, 2) returns something meaningful rather than getting stuck in an infinite loop.
 It is possible to refer to previous parameters in the default value of a parameter.

 Reversing an array

 Arrays have a reverse method that changes the array by inverting the order in which its elements appear.
 For this exercise, write two functions, reverseArray and reverseArrayInPlace.
-The first, reverseArray, should take an array as argument and produce a new array that has the same elements in the inverse order.
-The second, reverseArrayInPlace, should do what the reverse method does: modify the array given as argument by reversing its elements.
+The first, reverseArray, should take an array as its argument and produce a new array that has the same elements in the inverse order.
+The second, reverseArrayInPlace, should do what the reverse method does: modify the array given as its argument by reversing its elements.
 Neither may use the standard reverse method.

 Thinking back to the notes about side effects and pure functions in the previous chapter, which variant do you expect to be useful in more situations?
 Which one runs faster?